valeriafloral/Abies_foliar_mycobiome/README.md

 **Aims**

+**General**

-**General:** To characterize the fungal communities present inside the leaves of fir individuals exposed to high tropospheric ozone concentration.
+To characterize the fungal communities present inside the leaves of fir individuals exposed to high tropospheric ozone concentration.

-**Particular:**
+**Particular**

 1. To characterize the diversity of fungal endophytes within the leaves of health and damaged fir individuals through isolate in culture, Sanger sequencing and meta-barcoding.
 3. To search for fungal transcript in RNA-Seq transcriptomic data from healthy and damaged fir individuals to detect signals of differential expression and identify fungal genes involved in the resistance of tolerant individuals.